 David and Bobby’s families helped them to overcome some of what they endured in their first six months.
 But, Eddy couldn’t connect with his dad and his separation anxiety was the most extreme.

 Sure, Eddy was “mushable, warm, exuding love: that was Eddy.”
 We can see it in the film clips.
-We can see it with his daughter; we can see it in the way he was with his brothers.
+Certainly, we can see it with his daughter; we can see it in the way he was with his brothers.

 If we look closely, though, we can also see how much Eddy needed love; how deprived he was of it; how great and heartbreaking were his hunger and his longing.
 There was desperation in him.
 Once he found his brothers, he needed to know they were right there.